The North Mississippi Guide to Professional Home Pest Control

 When termites swarm, they fly into the air, drop to the ground, shed their wings, and seek out a mate.
 So, you might see termites flying in the air.
 They tend to look like winged ants when they do this.

-Another sign of termites in Memphis is the vessels they use to travel in, which are known as mud tubes.
+Another sign of termites in North MS is the mud tubes they use to travel.
 Mud tubes are about ⅛-inch thick tubes that shelter termites as they travel between their underground colonies and your home to find wood to eat.
 They keep termites protected and moist.
 These mud tubes typically extend over foundation walls or support beams.
-You can see the tunnel trails going along wood, concrete, cinder blocks, or even in mid-air to help the termites reach their destinations.
+You can see tunnel trails running along wood, concrete, cinder blocks, and even in mid-air to help termites reach their destinations.

 Since termites eat wood, an obvious sign of termites is damaged wood.
 You’re looking for crumbling wood.
 If you push on it with your finger or a screwdriver, it might cave in because the center is hollow and eaten away by termites.
 The wood may also be discolored.

-One of the best ways to combat termites is through prevention.
+One of the best ways to combat termites is to prevent them.

-Try these ways to avoid termites in Memphis:
+Try these ways to avoid termites in North MS:

 Termites love moist environments.
-They use this moisture in the soil to create mud tubes for their termite colonies to survive.
+They use soil moisture to create mud tubes for their termite colonies to survive.
 To prevent excess moisture, ensure proper drainage, eliminate excess condensation or dampness in crawl spaces, and clean your gutters.

-Excessive mulch, firewood, or scrap lumper left to pile up around your home are termite attractants.
+Excessive mulch, firewood, or scrap lumber left to pile up around your home are termite attractants.
 Add moisture to that, and you’ll invite termites in.

 Many pest control companies perform your first termite inspection free unless it’s part of a home inspection for refinancing or a real estate transaction.
-Once you call and request an inspection, a pest control professional can schedule it 24 to 48 hours later.
+Once you call to request an inspection, a pest control professional can schedule it within 24 to 48 hours.

-You should be home for the inspection to let the technician inside.
+You should be home for the inspection so the technician can enter.
 They need access to the exterior and interior of your home, especially vulnerable areas like crawl spaces, basements, attics, and garages.
 They look for tell-tale signs of termite activity and current or past signs of termite infestations.
 The whole inspection process takes approximately an hour.

-Many termite control companies offer a trench and rod treatment to fight termites.
+Many termite control companies offer trench-and-rod treatments to combat termites.

 During this treatment, a pest control professional digs a shallow trench around your home's foundation and injects a termiticide every 1.5 to 2 feet along this trench.

-This is an involved and invasive process because you must surround your home for it to work.
+This is an involved and invasive process because you must surround your home to make it work.
 Any break in the perimeter is an entryway for termites, so the company must drill into your driveway and walkways.

 However, there are less invasive ways to tackle termites.
 Lawn & Pest Solutions offers a treatment using the Sentricon System.
 As Certified Sentricon Specialists, rather than pumping gallons of termiticide around your home, we place stations that contain termite bait around the house and monitor them for termite activity.